rpl-bonn/learn-perceive.github.io/src/content/opportunities.md

 ## PhD Positions

 We are hiring for PhD positions from autumn 2024 onwards.
-Please reach out if you are interested to be part of my new lab on robot perception and learning.
+Please reach out if you are interested to be part of our new lab on robot perception and learning.

-Candidates should have a MSc degree in computer science or engineering with a focus on courses in computer vision, robotics, and machine learning.
+Candidates should have a MSc degree in computer science or engineering with excellent grades and a focus on courses in computer vision, robotics, and machine learning.

 In your application, please include